 If you want to take a piece of the fun home, check out their Mining To Go.
 You can get to-go mining bags, screens, pans, and buckets from $2.99 to $50, and then get the mining experience when you get back home.
-Plus, they have pros who can tell you what gems you’ve found, or you can get a stone ID card that will help you along the way.
+Plus, they have friendly staff (assayers) who can tell you what gems you’ve found, or you can get a stone ID card that will help you along the way.
 You may even run across a fossil or arrowhead!
 And don’t forget to check out their FREE rock and fossil museum before leaving!

 Fort Fun Family Entertainment Center

-A one-stop shop for family fun, the Fort Fun Family Entertainment Center has a little bit of everything for a fun day in Pigeon Forge.
+A one-stop-shop for a fun experience for the family, the Fort Fun Family Entertainment Center has a little bit of everything for a fun day in Pigeon Forge.
 Between indoor and outdoor miniature golf, laser tag, bumper cars, a motion ride with 5 different experiences, and escape games, you could spend an entire day playing around here.

 On top of all that, Fort Fun Family Entertainment Center has gem mining, which is always a hit with families.
 While the hunt is fun on its own, gem mining at Fort Fun always guarantees lots of treasures.
-Each pay dirt bag is guaranteed to have 15-17 gemstones, so you’ll always head home with plenty of rubies, emeralds, opals, and more.
+Each paydirt bag is guaranteed to have 15-17 gemstones, so you’ll always head home with plenty of rubies, emeralds, opals, sapphires, garnets, and more.

 Old Smoky Gem Mine